empowerID/empowernow_docs/docs/services/bff/reference/legacy-proxy.md

   ```

 - Cross-origin dev: set `VITE_BFF_BASE_URL` to the BFF origin and ensure your client uses `credentials: 'include'` so cookies flow.
 See Dev vs Prod setup.
-- Do not add Authorization headers in the browser; the BFF injects downstream credentials.
+- If using session mode, do not add Authorization headers in the browser; the BFF injects downstream credentials.
+If using bearer mode, include your EmpowerID access token in the `Authorization` header.
 - Prefer YAML-driven canonical routes under `/api/...` when available; the legacy proxy is a compatibility bridge.

 Common errors and UX